docelic/amber-introduction/README.md

 On each request, an appropriate Controller is instantiated to handle it.
 Raw request parameters are available in `context.params`.
 Parameters parsed in the context of routes are in `params.raw_params`.
 And params which have passed validation (after calling `valid?` or `validate!`) are in `params`.

-There are three important methods available &mdash; `params.validation {...}` defines validation rules, `valid?` returns whether all parameters pass the validation, and `validate!` forces the parameters to be valid or raises an error.
+There are three important methods &mdash; `params.validation {...}` defines validation rules, `valid?` returns whether all parameters pass the validation, and `validate!` forces the parameters to be valid or raises an error.

 The values in `params` are only present after validation is performed, and only the parameters listed in validation rules are copied over from raw params.